Vukasin Teofanovic and Cameron Tehrani will be recognized prior to Sunday's match

 Marquette, which claimed the No. 2 seed in the BIG EAST Championship for the second-straight year, advanced to the conference title match for the first time in 2014-15.
 MU was once again dominant in home matches at Helfaer Tennis Stadium and three players earned all-league honors for the second year in a row.

-Marquette enjoyed one of its most successful seasons in recent memory in 2013-14.
-The Golden Eagles finished 16-9 overall and advanced to the BIG EAST Championship semifinals.
+The Golden Eagles finished 16-9 overall and advanced to the BIG EAST Championship semifinals in 2013-14.
 A trio of players (school record) garnered all-conference accolades and the team also collected its highest-ever national ranking (59th) in program history.

 The 2012-13 season was highlighted by a fourth-place finish in the BIG EAST Conference Championship, which matched the team's best-ever effort in the event.
 Junior Dan Mamalat was named all-league for the second-straight year, while several other team members displayed marked improvement from the previous season.